C-R-C-C/Sudoe_AQUIFER/README.md

  <h2></h2>

- In this repository you have access to configuration files and explained setup to recreate a system that receives data from OTT ecoLog probes family, store it in a MySQL database and visualize it with Grafana.
+ In this repository you have access to configuration files and a small setup guide to recreate a system that receives data from OTT ecoLog probes family, store it in a MySQL database and visualize it with Grafana.
 All different open source software.
-The configuration showed is just one way of achiving it, as with many software and hardware projects there are many ways.
+The configuration showed is just one way of doing it, as with many software and hardware projects there are many ways.
 The method used here works perfectly as of May of 2022.

  <img src="https://github.com/C-R-C-C/Sudoe_AQUIFER/blob/c07b741be2d2685c0466f9e38c8451c479a72d8e/Esquema.png">